-Includes: Two 4.5 oz glasses & cork coasters;
+Includes: Two or four 4.5 oz glasses & cork coasters;

 Classic elegance: traditionally shaped for serving spirit shots on the rocks.
 Paneled design and heavy base make the glasses solid and weighty;

 Double Espresso size: the glass holds a modern Gibraltar/Cortado coffee drink

 Cork Coasters to protect the table from moisture stains and accidental scratches.

 We can thank Libbey for these durable and aesthetically pleasing glasses.

 - A solid base makes them perfectly balanced to rest on trays, tabletops, and counters.

 - An octagonal paneled shape makes these glasses look “just right" with every table setting in a kitchen or bar.